MaidScientistIzutsumiMarin/tumblrbot/README.md

    To be specific, it should follow the [JSON Lines] file format with one collection of name/value pairs (a dictionary) per line.
 You can validate your file using the [JSON Lines Validator].

+- **`filtered_words`** - During training data generation, any posts with the specified words will be removed.
+Word boundaries are not checked by default, so "the" will also filter out posts with "them" or "thematic".
+This setting supports regular expressions, so you can explicitly look for word boundaries by surrounding an entry with "\\\b", i.e. "\\\bthe\\\b".
+Regular expressions have to be escaped like so due to how JSON data is read in.
+If you are familiar with regular expressions, it could be useful for you to know that every entry is joined with a "|" which is then used to search the post content for any matches.
 - **`developer_message`** - This message is used in for fine-tuning the AI as well as generating prompts.
 If you change this, you will need to run the fine-tuning again with the new value before generating posts.
 - **`user_message`** - This setting is used and works in the same way as `developer_message`.
 - **`expected_epochs`** - The default value here is the default number of epochs for `base_model`.
 You may have to change this value if you change `base_model`.
 After running fine-tuning once, you will see the number of epochs used in the [fine-tuning portal] under *Hyperparameters*.
 This value will also be updated automatically if you run fine-tuning through this program.